FormerlyZeroCool/AscalLang/README.md

 let [variableName] = [expression] to save an expression with the given variable name, to the global scope.<br>
 const [variableName] = [expression] will save the result of the expression with the given variable name to the global scope.<br>
 loc [variableName] = [expression] to save an expression with the given variable name to the local scope.<br>
+cloc [variableName] = [expression] to save the result of calculating the provided expression with the given variable name to the local scope.<br>
+Think locally scoped version of const
 <br>
-currently loc is only useful with batched commands like `loc x = value^2; x`(4) or `loc y = 5;loc x = 5;y+x`<br>
+loc, and cloc are useful with batched commands like `loc x = value^2; x`(4) or `loc y = 5;loc x = 5;y+x`<br>
 which results in 10
 <br>
-Later loc will be used to declare local variables for multiline functions also, but
+loc, and cloc can also be used inside of multi-line functions implemented like let x = {
+loc y = z^2
+y(c^2)
+}
+which defines the global function x for later reference, the expression x will be defined with is:loc y = z^2;y(c^2);<br>
+when we run the function x it will define y in its local scope, so when in the next statement is executed y will be defined, and c will be taken from the parameter supplied to the function x
 <br>
-to use a saved expression simply type the variable name, then in parenthesis supply any parameters
 <br>
 Example:<br>
 `let x = c^2`<br>